 MBB Special: £50 Amazon GIFT CARDS

 Every signup via the link below will be entered into a free prize draw to win one of four £50 Amazon gift cards.
-Winners will be drawn 1st May 2024.
+Winners will be drawn 3rd February 2025.
 T&Cs apply.

 Matched Betting Blog receives a small commission when you sign up to Smarkets via the link above.
 It helps support the site and keeps it free for everyone to learn matched betting.

-Sign up using promo code ‘COMMFREE‘ and you’ll pay zero commission on all bets that settle within 60 days of your first deposit.
+Sign up using promo code ‘COMMFREE‘, and you’ll pay zero commission on all bets that settle within 60 days of your first deposit.
 Once the promotional period ends, your account will revert to Smarkets default 2%.

-2. Open a Coral account
+2. Open a Betfred account

-It may not be the biggest welcome offer, but I advise new matched bettors to start small and work their way up.
+It’s an ideal offer to start with, as each bet you’ll place is relatively small.
+I advise new matched bettors to start small and work their way up.
 Once you’ve completed your first couple of offers, your confidence will grow, and so will your bankroll for completing the larger ones.

 3. Switch to decimal odds